 Traditional Embroidery Workshops Held within the Danube Crafts Project

-Special attention was given to Montenegrin embroidery, which developed in the 17th century and is considered one of the most significant forms of cross-stitch embroidery.
-Its value has also been recognized internationally, as evidenced by the publication “Autopsy of the Montenegrin Stitch” by Amy Mitten.
-Through these workshops, efforts are being made to enhance its visibility and valorisation within Montenegrin society.
+Special attention was given to Montenegrin embroidery, which traces back to the 17th century.
+Its international significance is highlighted in the publication “Autopsy of the Montenegrin Stitch” by Amy Mitten.
+These workshops aim to enhance its visibility and ensure its proper valorisation within modern Montenegrin society.

-In the next phase of activities, the development of prototype souvenirs is planned, inspired by traditional motifs characteristic of the mountainous regions of Montenegro.
-These products will be developed in cooperation with local tourism stakeholders, with the aim of integrating them into the region’s tourism offer.
+In the next phase, the development of prototype souvenirs inspired by traditional mountain motifs is planned.
+These products will be designed in cooperation with local tourism stakeholders to be fully integrated into the region’s authentic tourism offer.

-This initiative represents a concrete example of how linking cultural heritage, creative industries, and sustainable tourism can create long-term development opportunities for local communities, while preserving the authentic identity of the region.
+This initiative serves as a concrete example of how linking cultural heritage, creative industries, and sustainable tourism can create long-term development opportunities while preserving the authentic identity of the Bjelasica, Komovi, and Prokletije region.

 Leave a Reply